Tropical Diseases, Environmental Change and Human Health

 This course emphasizes both the biological nature of tropical diseases and the ecological and human health outcomes resulting from changes to ecosystem structure and functions.
 Instruction is based on the strengths and experience of the Organization for Tropical Studies (OTS) and our staff, and focuses on the highly respected OTS method of field-based, experiential learning.

 During the semester, you will conduct 2-3 field research projects called FLP’s (“Faculty Led Projects”) in various topics under the guidance of experienced researchers.
-Through these short projects and also some lectures and workshops, you will develop skills in survey research methods, statistics, etc. Then, once you have a handle on how a short term research project works, you will move on to a more extensive independent research project in collaboration with other students by developing the methods to test a research hypothesis on health topics of interest to the director of the Health Area of Coto Brus, in conjunction with the “Caja Costarricense de Seguro Social” (or “la Caja” or “CCSS”).
+Through these short projects and also some lectures and workshops, you will develop skills in survey research methods, statistics, etc. Then, once you have a handle on how a short term research project works, you will move on to a more extensive independent research project in collaboration with other students by developing the methods to test a research hypothesis on health topics.
 This can be a memorable experience that could change the way you see health, nature, and society, particularly in the context of the tropics.

 Ethnobiology is an interdisciplinary course that will explore the ways that humans and local biota interact.
 You will study how humans use plants and animals as medicine, as well as their symbolic and spiritual role in different cultures.
 You will explore themes in bioprospecting and the role of the environment on human health and wellbeing.
 Indigenous healers will teach us about their traditional medicine practices.
-The course includes visits to a range of interesting places, such as the National Institute of Biodiversity (INBio), local markets, and National Parks.
+The course includes visits to a range of interesting places, such as local markets, sugar cane, rice, banana, and pineapple plantations, integral little farms owned by small manufacturers, cultural presentations in indigenous territories, plant walks guided by botanists and/or indigenous people.
 These are wonderful introductions both to the country and to ethnobiology.

 This course, taught entirely in Spanish, is intended for students with intermediate Spanish language skills.
 Its goals are to expand your conversational skills and vocabulary—especially your command of technical and colloquial medical terms.
 Instruction takes place within the context of specific themes chosen to enhance your familiarity with customs or cultural institutions that shape daily life or affect human health.
 The course includes a homestay with a Costa Rican family, which will give you ample opportunity to improve your Spanish language skills.